CMeeg/gridsome-source-kentico-kontent/README.md

 When editing content inside Rich Text elements in Kentico Cloud you can [add links to other content items](https://docs.kenticocloud.com/tutorials/write-and-collaborate/write-content/composing-content-in-the-rich-text-editor#a-adding-links) within your Kentico Cloud project.
 To resolve these links within your Gridsome app, the `path` of the content item that has been linked to must be used as the URL of the link.

-Gridsome generates the `path` value for an object (based on a [defined](#content-routing) `route`) when it is inserted into the GraphQL schema via the [Data Store API](https://gridsome.org/docs/data-store-api#collectionaddnodeoptions).
+Gridsome generates the `path` value for an object (based on a [defined](#content-routing) `route`) when it is inserted into the GraphQL data store via the [Data Store API](https://gridsome.org/docs/data-store-api#collectionaddnodeoptions).

-To get the `path` of an object in the GraphQL schema you must either:
+To get the `path` of an object in the GraphQL data store you must either:

 1. Already have a reference to the relevant content object; or
 2. Know the `id` and `typeName` of the content item that has been linked to, and form a GraphQL query to fetch an object with the `id` from the object type that corresponds to the `typeName`